Timothy C. Hain, MD • Bart Tulicki, DPT. Page last modified: June 13, 2021

 The Semont maneuver is not currently favored in the United States, perhaps because the high velocity can be anxiety provoking, but it is just as effective as the favored "Epley", being 90% effective after 4 treatment sessions.
 Practically, it is often tried when the Epley maneuver fails.

 In our opinion, it is equivalent to the Epley maneuver as the head orientation with respect to gravity is very similar.
-It may even be a little more efficient than the Epley in terms of total number of positions, but on the other hand, the biomechanics of the maneuver are a bit harder (but they are not as tough as the "Foster" maneuver).
+It is more efficient than the Epley in terms of total number of positions, but on the other hand, the biomechanics of the maneuver are a bit harder (but they are not as tough as the "Foster" maneuver).

-While Semont thought that the rapidity of the movement between positions B and C, contributed to the success of the maneuver, several models of the maneuver suggest that it contributes little to nothing (Hain et al, 2005: Obrist et al, 2016).
+While Semont thought that the rapidity of the movement between positions B and C, contributed greatly to the success of the maneuver, several models of the maneuver suggest that it contributes little to nothing (Hain et al, 2005: Obrist et al, 2016).
+This may be because when going from B to C above, the initial tangential acceleration acts to drive debris back into the cupula, i.e. it is counterproductive (Faldon and Bronstein, 2008).
+It seems unlikely though that the debris gets very far during the rapid B-C flip.
+Although Faldon and Bronstein noted the counterproductive acceleration vector, they suggested that speed was inded important because it resulted in higher centripetal accelerations, perhaps immobilizing the debris so it doesn't go in the wrong direction..
 On the other hand, the "rap" of the head against the bed at position C may be helpful in resolving cupulolithiasis.

 After the Semont maneuver, you should give patients the instructions below, which are aimed at reducing the chance that debris might fall back into the sensitive back part of the ear.